Sergey-sirius/The-Layman-s-Guide-to-Setiing-Up-a-Fully-Featured-Mail-Server/README.md

 - Manage
 - Maintain

-A secured personal email server.
+A secured personal email server with your own domain.
 ***
 ### Hints, Tips, and Disclosures
 #### Hints